Benefits of Membership

 YOUTH ENSEMBLES membership is open to youth and student orchestras and other ensembles that work with young people up to the age of 21.
 Music conservatoires, national youth music organisations and orchestras and ensembles that offer professional development opportunities should apply for Associate membership.

-INDIVIDUAL membership is by invitation only and is offered to former administrative staff of British orchestras who have left the profession or are working abroad and who wish to remain connected to the UK orchestral scene.
+HONORARY membership is by invitation only and is offered to former administrative staff of British orchestras who have left the profession or are working abroad and who wish to remain connected to the UK orchestral scene.

 The ABO provides a range of services for members, including:

-- ABO/MU Casual Concert/Freelance Orchestral Agreement
+- Liaison with the MU inclduing negotation of the ABO/MU Casual Concert/Freelance Orchestral Agreement

-- Professional development opportunities and Seminars
+- Professional development opportunities and seminars on key topics

 - Monthly e-newsletter Update